People

 About me

-I am a Assistant Professor of Computer Science within the SySMA research unit of IMT Lucca since 2021, and I was a SySMA Research Collaborator from 2018 to 2021.
-I received my Ph.D. in Computer Science in 2019 from the Gran Sasso Science Institute of L’Aquila, Italy.
-I graduated in Computer Engineering at the University of L’Aquila.
+I am a Tenure-track Assistant Professor of Computer Science in the SySMA research unit at IMT School for Advanced Studies Lucca.
+I was previously a SySMA Research Collaborator (2018-2021) and received my Ph.D. in Computer Science from the Gran Sasso Science Institute of L’Aquila, Italy, in 2019.
+I also hold a degree in Computer Engineering from the University of L’Aquila.

 Research Activities